piyushahuja/dk-backend/README.md

 	"errors": [
 		{
-			"type": "string", // Short identifier for the issue type "count": 42, // Number of rows affected by this issue "description": "string" // Detailed description of the issue }
+			"type": "string", // Short identifier for the issue type "description": "string" // Detailed description of the issue }
 	],